3 Sales Prospecting Strategies to Succeed in the New Normal, with John Barrows, Episode #146

 When was the last time you called your top clients and asked them, “What are you facing right now?”
 By finding what your current customers are going through, you can understand what your prospects may be going through as well and develop real empathy.

-The great thing about this exercise is that your clients will be happy to tell your reps what type of messaging would resonate with them, so your sellers can use that messaging during their sales prospecting.
+The great thing about this exercise is that your clients will be happy to tell your reps what type of messaging would resonate with them, so your remote selling reps can use that messaging during their sales prospecting.

 3. Gain insights